Pro Football Hall of Famer Claude Humphrey dies aged 77 - ExBulletin

-The Pro Football Hall of Fame announced on Saturday morning that Humphrey passed away on the night of Friday, December 3.
+Humphrey passed away on Friday, the Pro Football Hall of Fame announced on Saturday.

 Sources